rencryptofish/perpetual-swaps-synthetic-option/README.md

 ## Expected Time to Liquidation

 One way to think about a leveraged perpetual swap position is the "Expected Time to Liquidation."
+The Expected Time to Liquidation can be calculated as the expected first passage time through a price.
 Although no perp trader expects to get liquidated, intuition around how long a perp position is expected to survive can provide helpful intuition on the implicit duration of the position expressed.

 ---
 Crypto price movements are not geometric Brownian motion and have sharp gaps but this is to provide a baseline intuition.